Additional needs: Refers to children who may require additional support, within their seat.

 Height adjustable headrest and harness: A feature on some child car seats which allows easy adjustment of the headrest and harness.

-Hip-Spica: A plaster cast applied to children that hip hip dysplasia (dislocated).
+Hip-Spica: A plaster cast applied to children that hip dysplasia (dislocated).

-Impact Pad: This is placed in front of the child in certain Group1 seats.
+Impact Pad: a table like form, placed in front of the child in certain Group1 seats.
 In this case the lap and diagonal seat belt passes around the front of the seat, locating through the ‘impact pad’ and is secured (child and seat together) in the normal manor.

 Inertia-reel seat belt: a seat belt in which the belt is free to unwind from a metal drum except when the drum locks as a result of rapid deceleration